Project-MONAI/MONAI/docs/source/config_syntax.md

 where `COMMANDS` is one of the following: `run`, `verify_metadata`, `ckpt_export`, ...
 (please see `python -m monai.bundle --help` for a list of available options).

-The commands support many fexible use cases, like: override config at runtime, predefine CLI args in a file, etc.
+The CLI supports flexible use cases, such as overriding configs at runtime and predefining arguments in a file.
 To display a usage page for a command, for example `run`:
 ```bash
 python -m monai.bundle run -- --help